How to start a fishing lure business: your first cast

 • Create an inventory of your equipment and materials to determine the amount of property coverage you need.

-Most lure makers start in a garage or shed.
-A 100-square-foot area provides plenty of space.
-Before you begin, check your city’s zoning rules for home businesses.
-You want to ensure light manufacturing is permitted to avoid any future issues.
+A 100-square-foot garage or shed area provides plenty of space for a starter setup.
+Before you begin, check your city's zoning rules for home businesses to confirm light manufacturing is permitted.

 Gather your gear and materials